OULibraries/dspace_vagrant/README.md

 This environment can work for either OUatio or SHAREOK development.
 To configure for SHAREOK:

+* Clone the repo to an appropriate location: `git clone https://github.com/OULibraries/dspace_vagrant shareok_vagrant`
 * in `.../etc` do `ln -s ./shareok.conf.sh ./conf.sh'
 * in `.../etc/Catalina` do `ln -s ./shareok ./localhost`
+* build the vm with `vagrant up --provider=vmware_fusion`
+* run `sudo /srv/shareok/dspace create-administrator` to create a local admin user

+There is an unresolved issue in DSpace 5.x that can cause DSpace to be unable to create an admin user when first installed.
+See [the ticket](https://jira.duraspace.org/browse/DS-2408) for the issue for more inforamtion.
+If you run in to this problem, you can use `dspace database clean` to erase the DSpace database, and then re-run `dspace create-administrator`, which will cause the database to be reinitialized correctly.

+To configure for OUatio, substitute the OUatio configuration files.